plaidfinch/GQFC/README.md

 - the program [`lhs2TeX`](http://www.andres-loeh.de/lhs2tex) (to get it, just `cabal install lhs2tex`)

 **What to do:**
-Running `./build-paper`, which will generate the PDF at `./GQFC.pdf`.
+Run `./build-paper`, which will generate the paper's PDF at `./GQFC.pdf`.

 ## Reading Only the Code